 Traveling through New Mexico is like exploring a foreign country where every turn gives you a different glimpse into a magnificent blend of cultures and food.
 From El Paso, Texas, drive to Carlsbad Caverns National Park and White Sands National Monument.
 Farther north, a string of charming towns near Santa Fe await you, as do the impressive ruins left behind by ancient people in Bandelier National Monument.
 On the way to Colorado’s Mesa Verde National Park, stop in Farmington to visit a trading post, a brewhouse and even a cave where you can spend the night.
 Then head to Alamosa and Great Sand Dunes National Park and Preserve in the stunning San Luis Valley in Colorado.

-After you've removed the sand from your shoes, head north to the historical town of Grand Lake on the western edge of Rocky Mountain National Park [see pages 7-19 for more park details].
+After you’ve removed the sand from your shoes, head north to the historical town of Grand Lake on the western edge of Rocky Mountain National Park.
 On your way home, stop in Colorado Springs to reach a 14,115-feet-high summit by car.
 Farther south take a scenic drive near Trinidad, Colo., see the works of a fascinating western illustrator and explore Capulin Volcano National Monument 53 miles to the south.

 Start: El Paso, Texas